cschweda/blockchain-demo/README.md

    - Change the data in any block's text area
    - Notice how the hash changes immediately
    - The block becomes invalid until re-mined
+   - Invalidating a block breaks the chain

 5. **Chain Validation**:

    - The chain status shows if all blocks are valid
    - Invalid blocks are highlighted in red
    - Previous hash mismatches are visually indicated
+   - Mining a block updates all subsequent blocks

 6. **Export/Import**:
    - Save your blockchain state using "Export Chain"